MEDIGO/laika/README.md

 $ make test
 ```

-Some test require a MySQL instance, you can pass the configuration to them with the following
+The docker setup starts with a mysql database.
+If you would like to connect to your own database, you can pass the configuration to them with the following
 environment variables:

 ```